About Broward College

 - It has produced more than 100,000 alumni over the years.
 The most notable alumni of Broward College include Emmy-nominated screenwriter and novelist Rita Mae Brown; the Emmy award-winning reporter Johnathan Walton; the former Governor of Maryland Parris Glendening; the rock musician Marilyn Manson; Major League Baseball players Mat Latos, Mike Fiers, and Tom Magrann, the actress Nancy Valen, and the humorist Daniel Dickey.

 - Multicultural: it is one of the most diverse higher education institutions in Florida.
 Students are from over 150 countries, in fact over 40% of Broward students were born outside the U.S.

 - Affordable: Broward College is one of the most cost-effective choices among Florida colleges and universities.

-Broward College has been accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Associates and Bachelor’s degrees.
+Broward College has been accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate and bachelor degrees.
 It is ranked among the 10 best community colleges in the United States according to the Aspen Institute, one of the most respected organizations from Washington, D.C.

 In addition to college degrees, Broward College also offers one of the best English programs.

 The most popular degrees that the university offers are: